-- A spatial viewer. - A powerful Search Capability which allows to search simultaneously in the Central Diffusion PostgreSQL Database (i.e., structured data), the documents corpora and its metadata (i.e., non-structured data), the CSW Metadata Catalog for structured data (called here 'MICKA') and some external databases (if any). - A set of dedicated applications like the e-Minerals Yearbook (EU-MKDP, Minerals4EU) or that developed in the EU-UMKDP (ProSUM) which exploits the content of the PostgreSQL database and produces on the fly always updated diagrams. - A Download Capability currently implemented in the IKMS (EURare) and the EU-CRMKDP (SCRREEN) and which will be extended to other platforms.
+- A spatial viewer. - A powerful Search Capability which allows to search simultaneously in the Central Diffusion PostgreSQL Database (i.e., structured data), the documents corpus and its metadata (i.e., non-structured data), the CSW Metadata Catalog for structured data (called here 'MICKA') and some external databases (if any). - A set of dedicated applications like the e-Minerals Yearbook3 (EU-MKDP, Minerals4EU) or those developed in the EU-UMKDP (ProSUM) which exploit the content of the PostgreSQL database and produce on the fly always updated diagrams4. - A Download Capability currently implemented in the IKMS (EURare) and the EU-CRMKDP (SCRREEN) and which will be extended to other platforms.